matrix-forge/matrix-forge/README.md

 ![Alt text](/branding/logo1.png "Optional title")

 > **Warning**
-> MatrixForge is still in early developement and may not work sometimes properly
+> MatrixForge is still in early developement and may not work properly

 # MatrixForge - Introduction